-Appendix D. Sending Commands to Multiple NetView Domains
+Appendix E. Sending Commands to Multiple NetView Domains

 When sending certain commands from the topology console, such as Activate, Inactivate, or Recycle, to the NetView host, there might be more than one NetView domain to run the command against.
-This occurs only when you right click a Systems Network Architecture topology manager resource with a command indicator value of 32769 and the command is to be run at NetView for z/OS with the IHSXTHCE command exit.
+This occurs only when you select a Systems Network Architecture topology manager resource with a command indicator value of 32769 and the command is to be run at the NetView program using the IHSXTHCE command exit.
 For example, when you select an SNA topology manager resource against which to issue a command, more than one NetView domain might be monitoring that resource.
 In this case, a multiple domain dialog box is displayed, so you can select one or more NetView domains.
 The following example shows the multiple domain dialog box.